serenevoid/serenevoid.github.io/content/post/writing_lua_plugin_for_neovim.md

 - [ ] Todo
 - [x] Complete
 ```
-But I added one more state to show the task is in progress.
+But I added few more states to show the status of the task.
 ```
 - [ ] Todo
 - [_] Cancelled